Home

 Today most pots and pans meet these two criteria.
 However, if you choose aluminum make certain it is "anodized."
 This process hardens the aluminum and makes it non-reactive to foods.

-Basic Recommendations
+Basic Cookware Recommendations

 I have two items listed as "basic" that many people leave off the list: a steamer basket and a crock pot (slow cooker).